 Premium changes for Medicare Parts B and D: From 2011 through 2019, the premiums you pay for Medicare Part B coverage (doctor's visits, medical equipment, etc.) won't go up.
 However, if your annual income is more than $85,000 (for an individual), or $170,000 (for a couple), the government is going to reduce the amount of Medicare Part D premium subsidy you receive to help pay for prescription drugs.

 Reduction in catastrophic coverage threshold: Beginning in 2014, Medicare will reduce the amount of money you'll have to pay out of pocket before your Medicare Part D catastrophic prescription coverage kicks in.
 However, the reduction will only last five years, until 2019.

-Changes to Medicare Part D cost-sharing: In 2012, Medicare will make the costs you pay out of pocket for home and community-based care the same as the amount you’d pay if you received care in a hospital, nursing home, or other health-care institution.
+Changes to Medicare Part D cost-sharing: In 2012, Medicare made the costs you pay out of pocket for home and community-based care the same as the amount you'd pay if you received care in a hospital, nursing home, or other health-care institution.

 Medicaid has always insured only children, adults with children, and people with certain disabilities.
 However, the new law opens up the program to also include adults without children and pregnant women.
 Enrollees will still have to meet certain income guidelines.
 Specifically, household incomes won't be able to exceed 133 percent of the federal poverty level (FPL).
 FPL is $10,830 for an individual and $22,050 for a family of four.